PowerDNS/pdns/docs/markdown/recursor/scripting.md

 Finally, `rec_control unload-lua-script` can be used to remove the currently installed script, and revert to unmodified behaviour.

-## Writing Lua PowerDNS Recursor scripts
+## Writing Lua PowerDNS Recursor scripts for 3.x
 Once a script is loaded, PowerDNS looks for several functions, as detailed below.
 All of these functions are optional.

 ### `function ipfilter ( remoteip )`